Biology

 View Course Outline

 Introduces the language and process of the scientific method and scientific studies.
 Provides tools to evaluate scientific information, including identifying pseudoscience and unethical uses of science.
 Promotes critical evaluation of scientific data and effective science communication.
+Labs offer students hands-on exploration of scientific inquiry.

 View Course Outline